 She would later go on to score a perfect score on the verbal section of the SAT.

-But in Marietta, Georgia in the 90s, grown-ups called her quirky and precocious.
+But in Marietta, Georgia, in the ’90s, grown-ups called her “quirky” and “precocious.”
 Some kids called her weird.

 I was so insanely jealous of my friend.
-She had a built in thing, the smart girl.
+She had a built-in thing—the smart girl.
 The smartest girl.

 But we did a lot of dumb stuff.

-So we did, she was the genius.
+So we did.
+She was the genius, after all.

-Danya and I grew apart in the following years, and now live in different cities.
-But hearing a South African accent, or smelling biltong at some craft Brooklyn meatery still makes me think of her.
+Danya and I grew apart in the following years and now live in different cities.
+But hearing a South African accent or smelling biltong at some craft Brooklyn meatery still makes me think of her.

 Names were not changed, but some details may have been.